 The Wadsworth remains closed to support the effort to contain the spread of COVID-19.
 We look forward to welcoming you back to the museum as soon as it is safe to gather together again.
-Until then, check out some of our virtual offerings below, and follow us on YouTube, Facebook, Instagram, and Twitter to stay social.
+Until then, check out some of our virtual offerings below, and sign up for weekly Collection Highlight emails.
+Follow us on YouTube, Facebook, Instagram, and Twitter to stay social.

 This tour was made possible by Defining Studios.

 Brandy Culp, Richard Koopman Curator of American Decorative Arts, joins Mary Himes, co-founder of #UNLOAD, for a conversation about Samuel and Elizabeth Colt, their collection, and the power of art and design to influence social change.

 MATRIX 174 artist Vanessa German, and Director of Education Anne Butler Rice join the co-founders of #UNLOAD for a conversation about art, gun violence, and social change.